-The sessions are led by local author Tom Bromley, who teaches novel writing for the Faber Academy and is Director of Fiction for the Professional Writing Academy.
+The sessions are led by local author Tom Bromley, who teaches novel writing for the Faber Academy and is also Director of Fiction for the Professional Writing Academy, where he teaches courses on genre writing and crime fiction.
 There is no charge for attending: the aim of the group is to build and grow a supportive community of local writers.
 We want to keep the sessions free so that anyone interested in writing and meeting other writers can come along, regardless of circumstance (we remain extremely grateful to the lovely Sarum College for the use of their room, and ask for a small voluntary donation to continue this).

 Forthcoming dates are as follows:

 All regular sessions 7.30pm, Sarum College, 19 The Close, Salisbury, SP1 2EE